ai-solution-eng/ai-solution-demos/multimodal-rag/README.md

 	* Resources:
 	  * CPU: 8 to 16 (flexible, lower values may work)
 	  * Memory: 32Gi to 64Gi (flexible, lower values may work)
-	  * GPU: 1 to 1 (mandatory - the model should fit into a single H200 or RTX 6000 pro, but two GPUs might be needed if using L40S GPUs.
-In that case, add "-tp 2" as additional parameter and/or reduce "--max-model-len" value)
+	  * GPU: 1 to 1 (mandatory)
 	* Arguments: Qwen/Qwen3.8-27B-FP8 --max-model-len 262144 --kv-cache-dtype fp8 --enable-auto-tool-choice --tool-call-parser qwen3_coder --speculative-config {"method":"mtp","num_speculative_tokens":3} --reasoning-parser qwen3 --port 8080
+    * Note: This model should fit into a single H200 or RTX 6000 pro, but two GPUs might be needed if using L40S GPUs.
+In that case, add "-tp 2" as additional parameter and/or reduce "--max-model-len" value.

-***Optional: A Vision Language Model**
+* **Optional: A Vision Language Model**
   * Used to add image/video descriptions to these files for more efficient retrieval.
   * The Qwen/Qwen3.8-27B-FP8 deployment detailed above can be used to this end.

-***Optional: An Automatic Speech Recognition (ASR) model**
+* **Optional: An Automatic Speech Recognition (ASR) model**
   * This model is used to transcribe audio file into text, effectively enabling computation of embedding on its content, like any text file.
 This deployment won't be used if not using audio files during your demo.
   * **CohereLabs/cohere-transcribe-03-2026** MLIS configuration:
     * Registry: None
     * Model Format: Custom